philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 * Completion of **Module 0 Lab 0 - Validate lab environment**
 * Completion of **Module 2 Lab 1 - Introduction to Microsoft Dataverse**

-## Things to consider before you begin

--   What is the most prevalent form factor for the target audience?
--   Estimate the number of records in the system
--   How to narrow the records selected to improve app performance and user adoption

 # Exercise \#1: Create Staff Canvas App